AangJnr/arduino-camera-wifi/README.md

 You should see "POST /camera.php HTTP/1.1" 200" with one more number after it.
 If the number is 1, then the photo was uploaded successfully.

-Current problems:
-- Server sometimes send partially uploaded error back.
-- Photo sometimes can be uploaded successfully, but the jpeg appears damaged.

 TODO:
-- Add increased picture number.
+- Add increased picture number - Or you can do it on the server side which is much eaiser.
-- Avoid bit error artifact.